Topic- Animals W/C- 10/01/2022.

 Week 1- Artic animals and where they live.

-During the autumn term we will spend our time exploring and understanding our bodies!
-Our interest topic this week is our nose and smell.
-In class we will be exploring different things; here are some examples of how you can explore your nose with your children at home:
+During the spring term we will spend our time exploring and understanding different animals!
+Our interest topic this week is artic animals.
+In class we will be exploring different things; here are some examples of how you can explore artic animals with your children at home:

-We hope you have lots of fun learning about your nose!
+We hope you have lots of fun learning about artic animals and where they live at home!
 Make sure you take lots of pictures and send them into school.

 Filling tray up with foam/oats/sand etc, can your child write different letters of the alphabet in the sensory tray?

 Writing different letters onto blocks- can your child spell their name?
 Can they spell CVC words?